Home> Travel news> Projects and Events> The A87 Kyle Of Lochalsh And Across Skye | Resurfacing

 To ensure the safety of the workforce and the travelling public, works will be taking place in four locations as follows:

-A87 Sluggans: From the evening of Wednesday 12 November to the morning of Saturday 15 November under road closures with amnesties.
+South of Dunvegan Junction: From the evening of Thursday 27 November for one night of surfacing under road closures with amnesties.

 Amnesties will be offered at 8pm, 9pm, 10pm, 11pm, midnight, 2am and 4am to allow waiting vehicles to be escorted safely through the site.
 Traffic management will be removed outwith working hours, however a reduced speed limit will remain in place as traffic will be travelling over a temporary surface.